bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

    Authentication properties like (``username`` and ``password``) can be overridden in the :ref:`process-element-web-service-call-activity` that performs the call to the remote service.
-On these activities authentication properties can contain scripted/dynamic values.
+In these activities, authentication properties can contain scripted or dynamic values.